alteryx/alteryx-open-src-update-checker/README.md

 </p>
 <hr>

 Alteryx open source update checker is a python library to automatically check that you have the latest version of an Alteryx open source library.
+If you Alteryx open source library is out of date, a warning will be shown and you will be prompted to upgrade.

 ## Installation
 Install with pip
 ```shell